CP1401/Practicals/prac_05/README.md

 - If a user makes a mistake with either part of their order, just pick the most expensive option in each case :)
 E.g., a purple small coffee would cost $4, a black tiny coffee would cost $5, and a green extra small would cost $6.
 (This can be done by thinking about the default case for each user input.)

+Once again, please **DRY**.
+Do you see that white coffee costs $1 more than black?
+So, you don't need to handle these as many separate cases.
+You will only need one decision for size, then one decision for colour.
+Keep it simple!

 Note: You can use the string methods `.upper()` or `.lower()` to make your string comparisons case-insensitive, e.g.,

 ```python